Scrap: Metal recycling industry

 The metal recycling industry encompasses a wide range of metals.
 The more frequently recycled metals are scrap steel, iron (ISS), lead, aluminum, copper, stainless steel, and zinc.
+Steel is the most recycled due to its sustainable properties.
 There are two main categories of metals: ferrous and non-ferrous.
 Metals that contain iron in them are known as ferrous.

 Metals without iron are non-ferrous.